haleyelder/100-days-of-code/log.md

 # 100 Days of Code Log

+### Day 6 : June 6, 2017

+- Did more WP site troubleshooting more than starting my calculator, kinda felt in a brain fog and not sure how to start.
+Questioning my route in Front End Dev for the 239802th time, it happens

+- pro / con: Found the missing closed div and such for WP site! only took sifting through 4 files to find/fix it...

 ### Day 5 : June 5, 2017

 - Another day complete for JS30, and setting up the frame for the Calculator challenge for Free Code Camp, which will be continued at tomorrow's meetup!